TheWizardo/PS2PC/README.md

 __________________________________________________________________________

-the following files and directories need to be under the same place as the main exe: run.bat vlc.bat battery folder
+the following files and directories need to be under the same place as the main exe:\n run.bat\n vlc.bat\n battery folder\n

 # Note:
 The program is using the PCSX2 emulator and the VLC media player.